tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getchaosreport.md

 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
-The count of ticks representing the start time of the time range for which a Chaos report is to be generated.
-Please consult [DateTime.Ticks Property](https://msdn.microsoft.com/en-us/library/system.datetime.ticks%28v=vs.110%29) for details about tick.
+The Windows file time representing the start time of the time range for which a Chaos report is to be generated.
+Please consult [DateTime.ToFileTimeUtc Method](https://msdn.microsoft.com/en-us/library/system.datetime.tofiletimeutc(v=vs.110).aspx) for details.

 ____
 ### EndTimeUtc
 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
-The count of ticks representing the end time of the time range for which a Chaos report is to be generated.
-Please consult [DateTime.Ticks Property](https://msdn.microsoft.com/en-us/library/system.datetime.ticks%28v=vs.110%29) for details about tick.
+The Windows file time representing the end time of the time range for which a Chaos report is to be generated.
+Please consult [DateTime.ToFileTimeUtc Method](https://msdn.microsoft.com/en-us/library/system.datetime.tofiletimeutc(v=vs.110).aspx) for details.

 ____
 ### timeout